gnhq-info/gnhq-parser/gnhq.info/readme.txt

 6. Cache is based on Zend_Cache component.
 You should change const PATH_TO_ZEND in php/Lib/ZendConfig.php to point to the real path of Zend library source on your server.
 By default this path points to the directory of this project, which contains used Zend components

+7. Dump of the database is in /php/ParserIKData/Sql/structure.sql